 A distinction between the findings and their interpretation of those findings.
-That’s about reducing bias because the findings are objective, and the researcher’s interpretation is subjective.
+That’s about reducing bias.
+The findings are objective.
+The researcher’s interpretation is subjective.

-Details of the methodology so you can assess the validity of the results.
+Details of the methodology to assess the validity of the results.
 That’s also about reducing bias.

 And steps to ensure findings are not incorrectly or misleadingly presented.
-Those too are about presenting results that have the last amount of bias.
+Those too are about presenting less biased results.

 Bias in marketing agencies

 Your marketing agency helps you convert research answers into actions.
 They have an inherent interest in what the research shows.
 It impacts what and how much you do with them.